Janis-Gulbis/pinterest-data-pipeline315/README.md

 ```
 ### API Gateway - Batch Processing

 Next up is configuring an API within the API Gateway console.
-I created a /{proxy+} and added an HTTP method.
+I created a /{proxy+} resource and added an HTTP method.
 PublicDNS from our ec2 instance was the Endpoint URL.
 I then deployed the API and stored the Invoke URL for later use in my script.
 The endpoint will be the main point of communication with the Kafka rest proxy. `http://KafkaClientEC2InstancePublicDNS:8082/{proxy}`

 #### Sending Data to the API using Python
 I modified the supplied user_posting_emulation.py script to send data to the newly created API.
 The basis of communicating with the REST proxy is the following: